NIRSpec Bright Object Time-Series Spectroscopy

 tools or package parameters.

-• A target acquisition procedure called WATA that can acquire and center a bright star directly in the S1600A1 aperture.
+- The target acquisition procedure called WATA can acquire and center a bright star directly into the S1600A1 aperture.
 It is also possible to use an offset target for BOTS target acquisition.

 Properties of the BOTS mode